April 1, 2020 – All I do is sew

 Seattle is still on track to re-open for business May 4.
 I will need a wardrobe of masks by then.

-So, I’m sitting here, listening to “The Doomesday Book” by Connie Willis, written in 1992.
+I’m listening to “The Doomesday Book” by Connie Willis, written in 1992.
 It’s about time travel in the year 2050, and transporting a historian back to 1348, the year of the Black Death.
-And as I listen to the details about a virus that is passed on by respiratory droplets and physical contact, and we’re several weeks into COVID-19 quarantine, and I’m making masks for friends, hospitals and non-profits, I start to wonder if all this is actually happening – a new “surreality”.
+And as I listen to the details about a virus that is passed on by respiratory droplets and physical contact, and we’re several weeks into COVID-19 quarantine, and I’m making masks for friends, hospitals and non-profits, I stop to take a reality check, since the audio book is mirroring my new “surreality.”

-I’m not hearing accounts of corpses on US streets (as was common during the plague in medieval Europe) but reports from hospitals are bad, and we’re losing bus drivers, doctors, and parents.
-Elsewhere (Afghanistan and Brazil), the COVID-19 dead are buried in mass graves, and NYC is now burying bodies in city parks because the morgues are full.
+Reports from hospitals are bad, and we’re losing bus drivers, doctors, and parents.
+Elsewhere (Afghanistan and Brazil), the COVID-19 dead are buried in mass graves.

 I only worked 4 hours today, took the rest as vacation because I just could not function.
-I keep stress eating my way through boxes of crackers, knowing that I need to get a grip and figure out how to deal with whatever this is.
-I will remember April as a month of lost time and nearly continual meltdowns.
+I stress eat my way through an entire box of crackers.
+I will remember April as a month of lost time and nearly non-stop meltdowns.

 April 24, 2020 – Disinfectants and anti-malarials